 How Immigrants Can Open A Bank Account Without A Social Security Card

-There are certain things you usually need to have to open savings accounts or checking accounts in the U.S. There's a legal reason behind it; the U.S. Patriot Act requires banks to verify information for people they offer bank accounts to in an effort to curb criminal activity.
+There are certain things you usually need to have to open savings accounts or checking accounts in the U.S. There’s a legal reason behind it; the U.S. Patriot Act requires banks to verify the information of people they offer bank accounts to in an effort to curb criminal activity.

-Generally, to open a bank account, banks and credit unions need to be able to verify your name, date of birth and address.
-Banks may also ask for some type of government-issued identification number such as a social security number or individual taxpayer identification number ITIN as part of the account-opening process.
+Generally, to open a bank account, banks and credit unions need to be able to verify your name, date of birth, and address.
+Banks may also ask for some government-issued identification number such as a social security number or individual taxpayer identification number ITIN as part of the account-opening process.

 For example, when you visit a branch or go online to open an account, you may be asked to provide one or more of the following to verify your identity

 - An up-to-date passport